YunongPan/swin_gui/README.md

    3. Copy and paste all the generated images in output_augmentation folder into /swin_gui/data/coco/val2017
 4. Create test data set:
    1. Simply put some images to be tested into the /swin_gui/data/coco/test2017.
+5. Modify the parameter "JSON_LOC" in script "/swin_gui/rewrite_annotation.py" and run it twice to check and make sure that the annotation files "instances_train2017.json" and "instances_val2017.json" have no error.

 ### 3.3.
 Prepare a pretrained model
 1. Create a new folder: